 Out the door and into the water!
 Lake County has plenty of easy runs within quick reach of your cabin, campsite or motel room.
 In the Ocala National Forest, Clearwater Lake offers a gentle place to teach your children canoeing.
 Start exploring Mount Dora by slipping past palm-lined Palm Island for a daybreak delight.
 Or set the stage for family fun at Lake Jem Park with a picnic lunch by the playground, followed by a paddle on the placid Beauclair Canal.

 In 1773, botanist William Bartram explored the St. Johns River by canoe – and you can, too.
 Several Blueways follow the routes that Bartram pioneered, winding along wilderness waterways where alligators bellow and the trees dip low overhead.
 Consider Blue Creek Run in Astor, which parallels the mighty river, or an exploration of Stagger Mud Lake.
 The Okahumpa Marsh, a watery wilderness to the west, can be paddled via Flat Island Preserve or Helena Run.

 With a Guide

 Need a nudge to explore?
 Rangers from Lake County Parks & Trails occasionally offer guided paddling trips, as do local outdoors groups.
-Or go with an outfitter, such as Central Florida Nature Adventures, to feel the comfort of a knowledgeable guide leading the way.
+Or go with an outfitter, like these offerings from TripAdvisor, to feel the comfort of a knowledgeable guide leading the way.

 From tame Lake County trails to wilderness waterways, there are paddling adventures suitable for all ages and abilities.
 Bring your own canoe or kayak, or rent one during your visit.
 But don’t miss out on Central Florida’s favorite warm-weather outdoor fun – on the water!